Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Electrician

-He says: “I’m a sparky, lots of ladies appear to like that, I’m cheeky too.
-What turns me off a few woman is once they’re yapping about their hair and make up, it drives me insane.”
+He says: “I’m a sparky, a number of ladies appear to like that, I’m cheeky too.
+What turns me off a couple of woman is once they’re yapping about their hair and make up, it drives me insane.”

-And one other factor: Grant hasn’t been in love since he was 16 years outdated.
-His nickname amongst his mates is Elvis, as he’s a giant fan of the singer.
+And one other factor: Grant hasn’t been in love since he was 16 years previous.
+His nickname amongst his buddies is Elvis, as he’s a giant fan of the singer.

 Josh